 That is why the initial mileage is higher than in some of my other marathon training plans, which are less pace-focused.

-By mapping everything out at the start of your training, you are giving your schedule some structure, allowing gradual increases in mileage and pace.
+So why do you need a training plan?
+Your training plan will be your guide.
+By mapping everything out at the start of your training, you give your schedule some structure, allowing for gradual increases in mileage and pace.

 Alongside a rest day, here are the different types of training I recommend and have included in the downloadable training plan.